 Some might confuse this with introspection, but it’s far more profound than that, because the one that observes does not create any further outcomes in the form of thoughts, but observes without judgment.

-It’s like a parallel thread of higher consciousness has been spawn, and you view your limited self (the one that’s playing out the emotions) from a higher perspective.
+It’s like a parallel thread of higher consciousness has been spawned, and you view your limited self (the one that’s playing out the emotions) from a higher perspective.

 The situation described above may sound like depersonalization disorder, but it’s not, because you are in complete control of the situation, fully present.
 And it all happens when the presence within you starts growing.